ImmuneDynamics/ImmuneDynamics.github.io/research/research.md

 - Inflammatory response maps and atlases across diseases
 - Integration approaches to leverage multiple single-cell and cytometry technologies
+- -- HD cytometry different role to scSEQ
+- -- Methods to integrated and utilise the strength of each dataset
 - COVID-19
 - Viral encephalitis